 In response to a severe frontal impact, the SRS airbags work together with the seat belts to help prevent or reduce injury by inflating, in order to decrease the likelihood of the driver's or front passenger's head or chest directly hitting the steering wheel or dashboard.
-The passenger airbag is activated together with the driver airbag, even with no passenger in the front seat.
+The passenger airbag is activated even with no passenger in the front seat.